Wasp Barcode Technologies: The Barcode Solution People

 rsz_istock_000007559389final

 A fixed asset is a long-term piece of property that is used in the production of income, such as office equipment, machinery, vehicles or real estate.
 Considering that fixed assets are normally some of the largest and most important investments a company makes, one would think that they would always be accounted for, both tangibly and on the general ledger.
 Yet, a shocking 12 to 25% of the assets in a fixed asset ledger don’t exist.
 These are known as ghost assets, and they are a hidden drag on small businesses that don’t properly account for and dispose of them.
-[Tweet "Shocking 12 to 25% of the assets in a fixed asset ledger don’t exist."]
 If you’re unfamiliar with ghost assets, you’re not alone: 49% of the small business owners or managers polled in the Wasp Barcode Small Business Accounting Report admitted they didn’t know what ghost assets were; another 25% said they didn’t know how ghost assets impacted their financial books.

 Related Article: 5 WAYS TO MOVE INTO A NEW ERA OF ASSET MANAGEMENT